Moons of Haumea: History

 Two small satellites were discovered around Haumea (which was at that time still designated 2003 EL_{61}) through observations using the W.M.
 Keck Observatory by a Caltech team in 2005.

-The outer and larger of the two satellites was discovered 26 January 2005, and formally designated S/2005 (2003 EL_{61}) 1, though nicknamed "Rudolph" by the Caltech team.
+The outer and larger of the two satellites was discovered on 26 January 2005, and formally designated S/2005 (2003 EL_{61}) 1, though nicknamed "Rudolph" by the Caltech team.
 The smaller, inner satellite of Haumea was discovered on 30 June 2005, formally termed S/2005 (2003 EL_{61}) 2, and nicknamed "Blitzen".
 On 7 September 2006, both satellites were numbered and admitted into the official minor planet catalogue as (136108) 2003 EL_{61} I and II, respectively.

 The permanent names of these moons were announced, together with that of 2003 EL_{61}, by the International Astronomical Union on 17 September 2008: (136108) Haumea I Hiʻiaka and (136108) Haumea II Namaka.
 Each moon was named after a daughter of Haumea, the Hawaiian goddess of fertility and childbirth.
 Hiʻiaka is the goddess of dance and patroness of the Big Island of Hawaii, where the Mauna Kea Observatory is located.
 Nāmaka is the goddess of water and the sea; she cooled her sister Pele's lava as it flowed into the sea, turning it into new land.

 In her legend, Haumea's many children came from different parts of her body.
 The dwarf planet Haumea appears to be almost entirely made of rock, with only a superficial layer of ice; most of the original icy mantle is thought to have been blasted off by the impact that spun Haumea into its current high speed of rotation, where the material formed into the small Kuiper belt objects in Haumea's collisional family.
 There could therefore be additional outer moons, smaller than Namaka, that have not yet been detected.
 However, HST observations have confirmed that no other moons brighter than 0.25% of the brightness of Haumea exist within the closest tenth of the distance (0.1% of the volume) where they could be held by Haumea's gravitational influence (its Hill sphere).
 This makes it unlikely that any more exist.